FHA Streamline Refinance: Pros, Cons, and Rates

 How long does an FHA Streamline Refinance take?

 Give it around 30 days.
-How long it takes to close on an FHA Streamline Refinance depends a lot on your lender, and it can be quicker due to the limited underwriting requirements.
+How long it takes to close on an FHA Streamline Refinance depends a lot on your lender, but it can be quicker due to the limited underwriting requirements.
 When there’s no appraisal, no loan-to-value ratio, and no credit requirement, the loan can be completed faster than when it was originally funded.

 Can you get cash out with an FHA Streamline Refinance?